 The spine is made of 33 individual bony vertebrae stacked one on top of the other.
 This spinal column provides the main support for your body, allowing you to stand upright, bend, and twist, while protecting the spinal cord from injury.
 Strong bones and muscles, flexible tendons and ligaments, and sensitive nerves contribute to a healthy spine.

 Back pain results when the spine is stressed by injury, disease, wear and tear, or poor body mechanics.
 Acute low back pain is abrupt, intense pain that subsides after a period of days or weeks.
 It typically resolves with rest, physical therapy, and other self-care measures.
 You play an important role in the prevention, treatment, and recovery of back pain.
 Chronic pain that persists may need further evaluation.

 Sciatica is a shooting pain that begins in the lower back, radiates into the buttock and down the back of one leg.
 Pain is often caused by pressure on the sciatic nerve from a herniated disc, bone spurs or muscle strain.
-You play an important role in the prevention, treatment, and recovery of leg pain.
 It typically improves with rest, physical therapy, and other self-care measures.
 Chronic pain may be helped with surgery.